mohitnathani07/POS-tagging-System-from-scratch/README.md

 - **Accuracy**: Achieving high accuracy in tagging across diverse sentence structures.

 ## Results
 The POS tagging system demonstrated high accuracy and performance in tagging words with their correct parts of speech.
-Detailed results and performance metrics can be found in the [results](results/) directory.